chestercodes/chester.codes/content/posts/035-2021-12-15-try-fscs/post.md

 [SAFE Stack](https://safe-stack.github.io/) is a `dotnet new` template that allows web applications to be written in F# and run on the server and browser.
 Server side code runs with the dotnet runtime and client side code is [transpiled into Javascript with fable](https://fable.io/).

 Interactive code runners like [try.dot.net](https://try.dot.net/) are an easy way to start learning a programming language.
 They speed up the process by executing code in a web browser, removing the need to install any software onto your computer.
-Combining FSCS and the SAFE stack we can easily create an F# interactive code running web application.
+Combining FSCS and the SAFE stack we can easily create a web application to interactively run F# code.

 ---

 ## FSharp.Compiler.Services

-There are two main ways to run dynamic F# code with the package, either using the `fsc` executable to compile the code and import the created `.dll` file or creating a F# interactive session with the `fsi` executable and passing it commands to evaluate.
+There are two main ways to run dynamic F# code with the package, either using the `fsc` executable to compile the code and import the created `.dll` file, or creating an F# interactive session with the `fsi` executable and passing it commands to evaluate.

 The code runner app is going to use the `fsi` executable on the server and pass results back to the browser.
 The [documentation](https://fsharp.github.io/fsharp-compiler-docs/fcs/interactive.html#Interactive-Service-Embedding-F-Interactive) describes how to create an interactive session with FSCS and the `dotnet` executable can be used instead by prefixing the initial arguments with `fsi`.